nikist97/Python-DataStructures/README.md

 priority_queue.enqueue("item", 11)

 priority_queue.peek() # returns element with minimum or maximum priority in the queue, but doesn't remove it from the queue
-# if priority_queue.is_reversed() is False, it returns the element with the maximum priority
+# if priority_queue.reversed is False, it returns the element with the maximum priority
-# if priority_queue.is_reversed() is True, it returns the element with the minimum priority
+# if priority_queue.reversed is True, it returns the element with the minimum priority
 # returns None if the queue is empty

 priority_queue.dequeue() # same as priority_queue.peek(), but removes the returned element from the queue
 # raises a EmptyPriorityQueueError if the queue is empty

-priority_queue.get(priority) # returns the element linked to the given priority
+priority_queue.get_element(priority) # returns the element linked to the given priority
 # returns None if no element is linked to this priority
 # raises a PriorityQueueTypeError if type(priority) is not int